nwtoht-ca/healix-docs/docs/roadmap.md

 ### Forms Improvements
 #### Template Scoped Forms
 * Currently forms exist in a global space, meaning any plan template can reference an individual form.
 We are changing this so that a form's scope is limited to the current template.
 This means that you edit the forms within the template editor and editing a form cannot inadvertently break other templates.
+### Rules Improvements

+#### More than one Action

+Currently a row on the decision table leads to only one action.
+This causes unnecessary duplication when a content manager wants to create many actions based on the same criteria.
+We will add the ability to create multiple actions.

+#### Decision Tree Editor

+The current decision table offers the maximum flexibility to express any arbitrary set of conditions and will remain a key component to definition rules.
+However, understanding, visualizing and maintaining rules with multiple conditions becomes unwieldy.
+To address this we will add a decision tree editor which will present a tree like decision structure.

+#### Calculated Columns

+In order to expand the flexibility of the rules editor, we plan to allow *Healix Calculation Expressions* to be added as column types.